ryandeussing/jimhopper/_child-abuse/additional-resources.md

 ---

 This section consists primarily of links to websites, but I also suggest three hotlines, a referral service that can help you find a therapist in your area, some books and an article on the international prevalence of child sexual abuse.
-(For resources specifically for parents and caregivers of abused children, see [Info for Parents & Caregivers](/child-abuse/info-for-parents-and-caregivers/).)
+(For resources specifically for parents and caregivers of abused children, see [Resources for Parents & Caregivers](/child-abuse/info-for-parents-and-caregivers/).)

 If you are looking for a therapist or counselor in the United States, even if only for a couple of consultations, the Sidran Foundation has an extensive list of therapists and clinics around the country that specialize in treating people with histories of severe child abuse.
 See [Help Desk](https://www.sidran.org/help-desk/).